viktorsapozhok/earthquake-prediction/README.md

 # LANL Earthquake Prediction

-This repository presents an approach used for solving [Kaggle LANL Earthquake Prediction Challenge](https://www.kaggle.com/c/LANL-Earthquake-Prediction/overview/description).
+This repository presents an approach used for solving [Kaggle LANL Earthquake Prediction Challenge][1].

-For feature engineering we used [this kernel](https://www.kaggle.com/artgor/even-more-features) (slightly modified for adding some spectral features).
+For feature engineering we used [this kernel][3], slightly modified for adding some spectral features.
 The initial training set `/data/train.csv` contains 4194 rows (one row for each segment) and 1496 columns (features).
 We applied genetic algorithm with CatboostRegressor for fitness evaluation to implement a feature selection.
 Based on the GA's results, we selected [15 features](https://github.com/viktorsapozhok/earthquake-prediction/blob/master/src/earthquake/submission.py) and